pminmin/RoomAI/roomai/README.md

 ## Basic Concepts

-There are some basic concepts in RoomAI: PlayerCRM, Env, Info and Action.
+There are some basic concepts in RoomAI: Player, Env, Info and Action.
 The basic procedure of a competition is shown as follows.
 All AI-bot players receive information from env, the current player takes a action, and the env forwards with this action.

 <pre>
 def compete(env, players):